yupuyao/Omni-Drone-260/README.md

 ## 🚀 Getting Started

-To run the system, simply execute the `pipeline.sh` script in the root directory:
+To run the system, simply execute the `pipeline.sh` script in the utils directory:

 ```bash
 ./pipeline.sh